-The Group continues to work hand in hand with its regulator, the Solicitors Regulation Authority (SRA) and its complaints handling body, the Legal Ombudsman, in ensuring that it abides by its professional and regulatory duties and obligations in an open and transparent manner.
+The Group continues to work hand in hand with its regulator, the Solicitors Regulation Authority ('SRA') and its complaints handling body, the Legal Ombudsman, in ensuring that it abides by its professional and regulatory duties and obligations in an open and transparent manner.

 The Board is proud of the progress it has made in enhancing the sustainability of its operations.
 Jane Pateman is the Director on the Board with overall responsibility for Environmental, Social and Governance strategy.
-Further details of the steps that Knights has taken to ensure it can uphold these principles are detailed on page 23 of this Report.
+Further details of the steps that Knights has taken to ensure it can uphold these principles are detailed on pages 24-33 of this Report.

-The Executive Directors meet with the institutional shareholders both on an adhoc basis and on a more structured basis around the publication of the Group's interim and end of year results.
-General information about the Group is available on the website at www.knightsplc.com but both the Chair and Gillian Davies as Senior Independent Director are available to discuss any matter any shareholder may wish to raise if required.
+The Executive Directors meet with the institutional shareholders both on an ad hoc basis and on a more structured basis around the publication of the Group's interim and end of year results.
+General information about the Group is available on the website at www. knightsplc.com but both the Chair and Gillian Davies as Senior Independent Director are available to discuss any matter any shareholder may wish to raise if required.

-Annual General Meeting (AGM)
+Annual General Meeting ('AGM')

-The AGM of the Group will take place on the 21st September 2021 and the Notice of Annual General Meeting which includes the associated resolutions accompanying this Annual Report.
+The AGM of the Group will take place on the 27th September 2022 and the Notice of Annual General Meeting which includes the associated resolutions accompany this Annual Report.